afurche/discord-music-bot/README.md

 # discord-music-bot

 Discord music bot written in Python using Discord.py and Wavelink.
-Should be working on Python 3.8.
+Should work on Python 3.8.

 Lavalink server is required to run, configuration provided in application.yml file.